TrezorHannes/VPS-LNBits-Wireguard/README.md

 **Note of warning again**: Both of those files are highly sensitive.
 Don't show them to anyone, don't transfer them via Email, just follow the secure channel below and you should be fine, as long you keep the security barriers installed in [Section "Secure"](#secure) intact.

 1) your tls.cert.
 Only with access to this file, your VPS is going to be allowed to leverage your LND Wallet via Rest-API `scp ~/.lnd/tls.cert root@207.154.241.101:/root/` sends your LND Node tls.cert to your VPS, where we will use it in the next section.
+Be aware that this file changes **only** after you have added the `tlsextraip` settings in `lnd.conf`, and restarted LND.
+Check it's creation date with `ls -la ~/.lnd/tls.cert` to ensure it's quite recent.
+Otherwise your changes are not implemented and the certificate not valid.

 2) your admin.macaroon.
 Only with that, your VPS can send and receive payments `xxd -ps -u  ~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon` will provide you with a long, hex-encoded string.
 Keep that terminal window open, since we need to copy that code and use it in our next step on the VPS.

-### 11) VPS: Customize and configure LNBits to connect to your LNDRestWallet
+### 9) VPS: Customize and configure LNBits to connect to your LNDRestWallet
  Now since we're back in the VPS terminal, keep your LND Node Terminal open.
 We'll adjust the LNBits environment settings, and we'll distinguish between _necessary_ and _optional_ adjustments.
 First, send the following commands to move the cert, restrict it's access, and start editing the environment settings for LNBits:
 ```
 $ cd lnbits-legend